 - 2 teaspoons pumpkin pie spice

-- tiny pinch of fine grain sea salt
+- Tiny pinch fine grain sea salt

 - Add all ingredients to a medium sauce pan over low heat.
 Whisk constantly for 3-5 minutes or until all ingredients have melted together.